ITRS-Group/cordial/tools/dv2email/README.md

 	</userCommand>
 ```

+### Exporting to Local Files

+The other mode of operation is to write the Dataview(s) to

 ## Configuration Reference

 ### File locations

-The `dv2email` program will look in three directories for a `dv2email.yaml` file and merge the contents in the following order (last version of a value "wins"):
+The `dv2email` program will look in three locations for a `dv2email.yaml` file and merge the contents in the following order (later versions of a value overrides previous ones):

 1. `/etc/geneos` - a global configuration directory for `geneos`.
-These are general, global settings and in many instances this directory does not exist.
+These are general, global settings and in many instances this file is not used.

 2. `${HOME}/.config/geneos` - the user's `geneos` configuration directory.
 This is the user running the program, which again will be typically the Gateway user.

-3. Working directory of process - i.e. where you are when you run it, not the installation directory (`pwd`).
+3. `${PWD}` - Working directory of process - i.e. where you are when you run it, not the installation directory (`pwd`).
 This is normally the same as the working directory of the Gateway running it.

 Additionally there is support for "defaults" files for all the above.
 You can have `dv2email.defaults.yaml` files in any of the above directories and these are read before the main configurations but after built-in defaults.
 They make a good option for complex templates that would otherwise pollute the visibility of other configuration options.

-Note: If the program is renamed then the base name of all the files above is also changed. e.g. if you rename the program `dv2mailserver` then the configuration files that the program searches for will be `dv2mailserver.yaml` etc.
+Note: If the program is renamed then the base name of the files above are also changed. e.g. if you rename the program `dv2mailserver` then the configuration files that the program searches for will be `dv2mailserver.yaml` and so on.

 ### Configuration Options

 The configuration is in three parts; Gateway connectivity, EMail server connectivity and everything else.
-These are described below along with the defaults (except the templates which can be quite large):
+These are described below along with their defaults - a full copy of the default settings is at the end of this file, including the text and HTML templates:

 * `gateway`